 The person or people with parental responsibility for the child must fill in the application forms.
-Parental responsibility for the child is defined by the Children Act 1989 and amended by the Adoption and Children Act 2002.
-Please remember to provide proof that you are the child's legal guardian if you are not their natural parent.
+Parental responsibility is defined by the Children Act 1989 and amended by the Adoption and Children Act 2002.
+Please remember to provide proof that you are the child's legal guardian if you are not their biological parent.